propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.7 - 2025-09-08 =
+* Added ability to pass 'embed="true"' to Map shortcode [property_map] so it uses the Google Embed API instead of the Google JS API.
+Good for reducing Google API costs
+* Added ability to pass 'embed="true"' to Street View shortcode [property_street_view] so it uses the Google Embed API instead of the Google JS API.
+Good for reducing Google API costs
+* Added a 'Referer' header to OSM geocoding requests to get around being blocked
+* Added ability to pass new 'exclude' attribute to property shortcodes to exclude certain IDs
+* Added support for Facebook Reels when embedding virtual tours in Elementor
+* Added new individual address widgets to Avada builder
+* Added new filter 'propertyhive_form_taxonomy_terms_args' to customise args passed to get_terms() when drawing taxonomy dropdowns in forms
+* Updated enquiry autoresponder email to cater for multiple property IDs, such as when using Property Shortlist add on to enquire about all shortlisted enquiries
+* Updated Google street view output to not show if maps provider is MapBox

 = 2.1.6 - 2025-08-26 =
 * Added ability to get enquiries via authenticated REST API requests